Window to COVID-related clues

 Why do people respond differently to the COVID-19 virus — and the vaccine?
 Do dermatologists have a window into clues?

 “There is a wide spectrum of COVID-19 skin manifestations.
-Over 30 different skin manifestations have been identified to date and these often serve as clues to how our immune system is responding to COVID,” Dr. Freeman said.
+Over 30 different skin manifestations have been identified to date, and these often serve as clues to how our immune system is responding to COVID,” she said.

 “It’s important to meet your patient where they are and understand why they may be experiencing vaccine hesitancy,” she said.